🔥 DeepEval 4.0 just got released. Read the announcement.

 When travel_agent() is called, deepeval automatically captures the nested execution: the agent span contains the LLM span (reasoning) and tool spans (actions), forming a tree structure that metrics can analyze.

-Another thing that is recommended is logging into Confident AI, the deepeval platform.
+Another thing that is recommended is logging into Confident AI — an AI quality platform deepeval integrates with natively.
 If you've set your CONFIDENT_API_KEY or run deepeval login, test runs will appear automatically on the platform whenever you run an evaluation as you will quickly learn,

 Evaluating the Reasoning Layer